Skip to main content

 Where are the incisions for a deep plane facelift?

 Deep plane facelift incisions are hidden along natural creases — starting at the temple hairline, continuing in front of or inside the ear, around the earlobe, and behind the ear into the hairline.
+Sutures come out at day 7–10.
 These heal as nearly invisible fine lines within 6–12 months.
 The deep plane technique allows smaller incisions than traditional facelifts because tissues are lifted as a unit.

 What Is Involved in Deep Plane Facelift Incision Care?

-Proper incision care after a deep plane facelift involves keeping the area clean and dry for the first 48 hours.
-Sutures are typically removed 5-10 days post-op.
-Scars mature over 6-12 months, becoming well-hidden within the hairline and behind the ear.
+Proper incision care after a deep plane facelift involves keeping the area clean and dry for the first 48 hours, when swelling peaks at days 2–4 (day 3 most common).
+Sutures are typically removed at day 7–10.
+Scars mature over 6–12 months, becoming well-hidden within the hairline and behind the ear.
 Following your surgeon's specific instructions is critical for minimizing scarring.

 • Initial healing takes 2–3 weeks